Data storage company Box expected to be valued at up to $1.55 billion

 The company, whose shareholders include venture capital firms Draper Fisher Jurvetson, U.S. Venture Partners and Coatue Management, offers 10 gigabytes of free online storage and charges fees for additional space.

-Box also offers data storage facilities to companies such as Ameriprise Financial Inc, Eli Lilly and Co and Gap Inc.
+Box also offers data storage facilities to companies such as Ameriprise Financial Inc (AMP.N), Eli Lilly and Co (LLY.N) and Gap Inc (GPS.N).

 Founded in 2005 by University of Southern California drop-out Aaron Levie and his friend Dylan Smith, Box competes mainly with privately-held Dropbox and it claims to have about 32 million users.